Dunera

 Ern(e)st Adolf Ruhemann (43) • PD

 Jewish doctor in Berlin, had studied in Munich.
-Was improperly categorised as an alleged Nazi in category ‘A’.
+He was improperly categorised as an alleged Nazi in category ‘A’, too.

 Dr. Dr. Georg Rusche (40)